 11. Go on a Bicycle tour

 People love their bikes in Copenhagen!
+The citizens of the capital cycle more than 1 million kilometers combined each day (read more fun facts about Denmark here).
 You can rent one to explore the city on two wheels independently or join one of the bike tours that take you along the most important sights and some more quirky spots.